-An Other Filer is required to file all expenditures made on or after January 1 of a calendar year electronically using ORESTAR not later than seven calendar days after exceeding the \$250 expenditure threshold.
+Independent Expenditure Filer Reporting Deadlines An independent expenditure Other F-filer is required to file all expenditures made on or after January 1 of a calendar year electronically using ORESTAR not later than seven calendar days after exceeding the \$250 expenditure threshold.
 Any additional expenditure that is made after exceeding the threshold is also required to be filed.
-Other Filers are active in all elections and are subject to the 7-day reporting deadlines for every election.
+Independent Other Fexpenditure filers are active in all elections and are subject to the 7-day reporting deadlines for every election.
 They are not eligible to opt out.
 See Other Filer Reporting Deadlines.